cvionis/network-keys/README.md

 # wifi-password
-A script that prints the password of the user's current Wi-Fi network
+A script that allows the user to choose from a list of Wi-Fi networks they've connected to and print their passwords.<br/><br/>
+Windows is currently the only supported OS, as the script relies on Windows-specific commands.